 Animal products are linked to cancers, obesity, auto-immune diseases, heart disease, and a variety of other illnesses.
-Cardiovascular disease is the world’s leading cause of death.
 The vast majority of atherosclerosis and its morbidity and mortality are influenced mainly by diet.
 The most important dietary risks include diets high in trans & saturated fat, sodium, and processed meat, as well as diets low in fruit, vegetables, nuts and seeds.

 If that isn't enough of a reason for you to join Team Plants, let me give you some others.

 According to the Water Education Foundation, it takes 2,464 gallons of water to produce one pound of beef in California.
 In comparison, it takes 25 gallons of water to produce one pound of wheat.

 The United States Geological Survey reports that 40% of fresh water used in the U.S. in 2000 went to irrigate feed crops for livestock.
 Only 13% was used for domestic purposes (showers, flushing toilets, washing cars and watering lawns).

 Animal agriculture is the leading cause of water pollution, species extinction, habitat destruction, and ocean dead zones.